Exploiting Style Latent Flows for Generalizing Deepfake Video Detection: Experiments

 \subsection{Generalization to cross-manipulations}

 For deepfake detection tasks, the evaluation of cross-manipulation performance targets fake videos generated from the same original video but using a different scheme.
 A common approach is to select three out of the four manipulations provided by FF++, and then the model trained by the three chosen manipulation sets is evaluated by one remaining manipulation set.
 DF~\cite{Deepfakes} and FS~\cite{FaceSwap} represent identity swap manipulation methods, while F2F~\cite{Face2Face} and NT~\cite{Neuraltexture} denote expression swap manipulation methods.
+AltFreeze~\cite{altfreezing2023} does not officially provide weights for this experiment setting.
+Therefore, it is not possible for us to reproduce.
 Table~\ref{table2} presents a comparison of the performance of the cross-manipulation between our model and various models.
 For expression swap manipulation methods like F2F and NT, they exhibit relatively lower performance compared to Lipforensics~\cite{lipforensics2021}.
 Expression swap inherently lead to inconsistencies in the mouth region, which is why LipForensics appears to perform well.
 However, our framework displays outstanding performance across all manipulations.